ltebean/node-proxy/README.md

 * http://localhost:3000/products
 * http://localhost:3000/users

-The main page is provided through:
+The base part of the page is provided through:
 * http://localhost:3000/index

 The rule can be configured like this

 	{
-		basePartOptions:{
+		basePart:{
 			host: '127.0.0.1',
 			port: 3000,
 			path: '/index'
 		},
-		leftPartOptions:[
+		leftPart:[
 		{
 			host: '127.0.0.1',
 			port: 3000,
 			path: '/left'
 		}],
-		mainPartOptions:[
+		mainPart:[
 		{
 			host: '127.0.0.1',
 			port: 3000,